mikepjb/dotfiles/README.md

 nvim +Dots +qall
 ```

-3. Install the external dependencies (things like `ripgrep`) you can check what's missing using the
+3. Install the external dependencies (things like `ripgrep`) using the `./install` command.
+This
-   `:Dots` command inside Neovim.
-If you are unsure how to do this then try using your built-in
-   package manager (if using Linux that'll be either pacman/dnf/apt), [homebrew](brew.sh) on Mac OS
-   or [winget](https://winstall.app/) on Windows.
-Some dependencies aren't provided by these
-   general package managers and you'll have to get them seperately (e.g `air` is provided by go
-   get).
-Check the `utilities` variable in `init.lua` for more information on where to source them.
+   will use your package manager (e.g brew for Mac OS, pacman for Arch) to get what you need.

 ### Development environment inside Docker.